Last updated: December 2021

 - to Third-party services providers who provide data processing or engineering services to us (ex. to support delivery of electronic communications, provide functionality on, or help enhance the security of our website, conduct surveys, provide technical support, and process payments).

 - in Compliance with Applicable Laws, we may disclose your information, where we are required to do so to comply with applicable law, governmental requests, a judicial proceeding, court order, state or federal regulation or other legal process.

 - due to a Business Acquisition, we may share or transfer your information in connection with any proposed purchase, merger, acquisition of any part of our business, including at the negotiation stage.

 - to any other person with your consent to the disclosure.

 We may share aggregated demographic information with our partners and other parties.
 Such information is not linked to any personally identifiable information.

 SafeinHome takes commercially reasonable precautions to protect our users’ information.
-When users enter sensitive information in our systems, their information is protected both online and offline.
+When users enter sensitive information into our systems, their information is protected both online and offline.

-When any form asks users to enter sensitive information (such as credit card number and/or social security number), that information is encrypted and is protected with the best encryption protocol in the industry – TLS.
+When any form asks users to enter sensitive information (such as credit card number, Medicaid, or social security number), that information is encrypted and is protected with the best encryption protocol in the industry – TLS.
 While on a secure page, such as our logon form, typically a lock icon located near the website address on a web browser shows as locked, as opposed to un-locked or open when users are just browsing the internet.

 We also take commercially reasonable precautions to protect users’ information offline.
-All of our users’ information, not just the sensitive information mentioned above, is restricted in our offices.
+All our users’ information, not just the sensitive information mentioned above, is restricted in our offices and we follow HIPAA best practices wherever possible.
 Only SafeinHome personnel who need the information to perform a specific job (for example customer service representatives) are granted access to users’ information.

 Notification of Changes